Published by Christina Riley. Last Updated on September 28, 2023.

 Nantahala Outdoor Center

 We highly recommend a visit to the Nantahala Outdoor Center.
-This wonderful place welcomes over a million guests annually that go on more than 120 different river and land-based adventures.
+This wonderful place welcomes over a million guests annually on more than 120 different river and land-based adventures.

-You can choose from activities like whitewater rafting, zip-lining, kayaking, tubing, and more.
-Different courses are offered as well for those looking to learn or hone in on their outdoor craft.
+You can choose from whitewater rafting, zip-lining, kayaking, tubing, and more.
+Different courses are also offered for those looking to learn or hone in on their outdoor craft.

 Deep Creek Trail